Background

 Project Status

-We’ve received fantastic testimonials about the project.
-Here is just one: “We could not have enjoyed the experience of being part of the audience at “Drought and Other Plays by Millicent Armstrong”, performed at the Gunning Court House, more!
+We received fantastic testimonials about the 2022 project.
+Here is one: “We could not have enjoyed the experience of being part of the audience at “Drought and Other Plays by Millicent Armstrong”, performed at the Gunning Court House, more!
 We enjoyed each of the plays and were impressed by how quickly the cast was able to transport the audience into each story, given that the plays were so short.
 This was enhanced by the atmospheric sounds and music, that really helped fire the audiences’ imagination.
 The final play “Drought” was particularly poignant, and for people like us, who have lived and worked all their lives on the land, it was extremely powerful and very moving.
 The difficult subject matter was handled with great sensitivity, but with maximum impact.
 Thank you to everyone involved!”

 A major outcome of the 2022 stage of the project was to achieve proof of concept of this touring product, test it on our audiences, and provide us with marketing collateral for future use in promoting it to touring bodies, performing arts markets, festivals, local councils and other regional and rural networks.
-We designed the work with shearing shed performances in mind, as well as being suitable for smaller regional theatres, community halls, and heritage homesteads.
-We have created a product that has potential for a long life.

 A major technical component is a recorded cinematic quality soundscape and score accompanying the plays.
 We will tour our own sound equipment for playback of the soundtrack.